Qonstrukt/homebridge-tadong/README.md

-homebridge-tado
+homebridge-tadong
 ==============

 Supports triggering Tado Smart AC from the HomeBridge platform.

 Complies with ```Service.Thermostat```

+Based on the initial work of [Chris Kuburlis](https://github.com/ckuburlis/homebridge-tado) and [Peter Stevenson](https://github.com/peteakalad/homebridge-tadoheating).
+I've combined some of their work and improved upon it.

 ## Installation

 1. Install homebridge using: `npm install -g homebridge`
-2. Install this plugin using: `npm install -g homebridge-tado`
+2. Install this plugin using: `npm install -g homebridge-tadong`
 3. Update your configuration file.
 See `sample-config.json` in this repository for a sample.

 ## Configuration